Vbrawl/google_photos_web_client/README.md

 2. Allow `Get cookies.txt LOCALLY` to run in private/incognito windows
 3. Open a new private browsing/incognito window and log into Google
 4. Open a new [Google Photos](https://photos.google.com/) tab, navigate to your libray page
-5. Open an new empty tab
+5. Open a new empty tab
 6. Close the Google Photos tab
 7. Export all cookies from the browser with "Export All Cookies" button in `Get cookies.txt LOCALLY`
 8. Close the private browsing/incognito window so the session is never opened in the browser again